Robust entanglement detection in arbitrary two-mode Gaussian state: a Stokes-like operator-based approach: Introduction

 Given this background, in the present work, our aim is to detect entanglement in an arbitrary two-mode Gaussian state universally with fixed set of measurement settings.
 For testing entanglement in two-qubit systems, there are efficient formulae.
 Hence, the question is whether any such formula can also be adopted for two-mode Gaussian states.
 In this paper, the question has been answered affirmatively by using an equivalent method of detection of entanglement in terms of determinants of block matrices as given in Eq.~\eqref{phys31aa} (see Section~\ref{s2} for details).
 In this regard, two schemes of entanglement detection have been given in which only five particular measurements are sufficient.
 This is followed by implementation of the universal scheme by performing Stokes-like measurements~\cite{PhysRevA.65.052306, PhysRevA.67.012316} on a single copy of the state at a time.
 Interestingly, Stokes operators are efficient tools to describe the polarization degree of freedom of states of light and phase properties of the light fields~\cite{PhysRevA.65.052306}.
 In addition, as the set of observables can be measured with a pair of detectors at the two outputs of an optical device, e.g., beam splitter, the scheme can be executed in a standard experimental protocol.
 However, one of the drawbacks of such a scheme is that, if the photons are detected at the outputs of a measurement setup consisting of only passive linear optical devices, e.g., beam splitters and phase shifters with a fixed set of settings, then the scheme leads to the full state tomography.
 Thus, the scheme in Section \ref{s3} can be considered as an experimental realization of the scheme discussed in Ref.~\cite{D'Auria05} to perform the full state tomography by homodyne detection.
 Interestingly, the full state tomography can be avoided by performing a special set of measurements with SWAP operators and active nonlinear devices, e.g., optical parametric amplifiers (OPAs)~\cite{Plick-NJP-2010} on two copies of the state at a time.

 The paper is organized as follows.
 In Section~\ref{s2}, an introductory discussion on Gaussian state and its entanglement detection have been given.
-This is followed by a scheme to test separability criterion \eqref{phys31aa} with only five measurements.
-In Appendix~\ref{app2}, a similar scheme with the same five measurements has also been described.
 In Section~\ref{s3}, we discuss a method to test the separability criterion $\eqref{phys31aa}$ by implementing Stokes-like measurements.
 However, as mentioned earlier, the scheme amounts to the full state tomography.
 In Section~\ref{sec4}, we present another scheme to test the separability criterion $\eqref{phys31aa},$ in which one can skip the full state tomography by considering measurements on two copies of the unknown Gaussian state at a time.
 Finally, in Section~\ref{s5}, we discuss the main results and future directions and talk about a few open problems.
+In Appendix~\ref{app2}, two schemes to test separability criterion \eqref{phys31aa} with only five measurements have also been described.